Streamlined three-tier loyalty program where every member enjoys the same high-quality rewards, with benefits escalating at each tier.

 Still, if Riot balances it carefully, this could be one of the most meta-shaping ultimates since Chamber’s Tour de Force.

-Veto is the 29th agent and a Senegalese Sentinel focused on suppressing enemy utility and controlling positioning with teleportation tools.
+Veto is the 29th agent in Valorant, a Sentinel from Senegal.
+His abilities focus on disrupting enemy utility and controlling space.

 Take your Valorant gameplay to the next level and climb the ranks with ease - buy Valorant boost now!